zubair-sirajj/Thesis/README.md

 The purpose of this project was to evaluate how different global planners perform under controlled simulation conditions.
 The comparison focused on:

-- navigation success or failure
+- Navigation success or failure
-- navigation time
+- Navigation time
-- path length
+- Path length
-- replanning events
+- Replanning events
-- planner behaviour in different static environments
+- Planner behaviour in different static environments

 The study does not develop a new path planning algorithm.
 Instead, it configures and evaluates existing planners within the Nav2 framework.